djalbat/reaction/README.md

 ## Additional functionality not supported by React

 This methods are meant to be used hand in hand with [Inference](https://github.com/djalbat/Inference).
-They can be called against any element bar text elements, bar the last, which can only be called against text elements.
+They can be called against any element bar text elements, bar the last two, which can only be called against text elements.

 - `setAttribute(name, value)`
 - `getAttribute(name)`